-Employees hired on or after June 18, 2011
+Employees hired on or after June 18, 2011 and prior to January 1, 2013

 Participants are required to contribute 8% of their annual covered salary.
 The District does not make the required contribution of District employees on their behalf and for their account.
 The District is required to contribute at an actuarially determined rate; the current rate is 15.66% of annual covered payroll.
 The contribution requirements of plan members and the District are established and may be amended by CALPERS.